 Today, Ford Motor Company is on the cutting edge of airbag redesign, striving to create a safer airbag.
 The 2012 Ford Focus features the next generation of airbags with an advanced airbag technology that will help customize the protection in most frontal and side crashes.

 The driver-front airbag will feature an innovative technology that offers a chest protection function to help reduce damage to the chest and ribs, while new side airbags help increase chest protection with shoulder vents that deliver varying levels of pressure based on the size of the occupant and how much their shoulder blocks the vent.
 The new airbag technology will be standard on the 2012 Ford Focus and will roll out on all Ford Motor Company vehicles within the next few years.

 Despite all of the innovative ideas to make airbags safer, they still pose a danger in the event they fail to perform in the way manufactures intended them to, and many vehicles with older technology airbags are still on the road causing unnecessary injuries every day.
 If you, or a loved one, are injured as the result of an airbag malfunction, you need the help of an experienced and aggressive attorney to insure you receive all the compensation you are entitled to, and all of your rights are protected.
-The Law Office of Dan Newlin & Partners would be honored to help you.
+Dan Newlin Injury Attorneys would be honored to help you.
 Please call our firm at (407) 888-8000.
 It is a call you will be glad you made.